Yarn Wreath with Owls

 Fall Hoop-Art Collage

-With wooden embroidery hoops and remnants of coordinating fabrics, you can design a wall collage.
+With wooden embroidery hoops and remnants of coordinating fabrics, you can design a wall collage for an easy fall decor crafts project.
 Cut squares of fabric and batting at least 2-1/2 inches larger than each hoop's diameter.
 Insert batting and fabric in a hoop, pull taut, and secure using the screw mechanism.
 Trim the fabric even with the back.
 Repeat with various hoop sizes and complementary fabrics.

 To create dimension, center a small hoop atop a larger one, aligning the screws.
 Tack-stitch the hoops together in the center through all layers.
 Stitch two stacked buttons at the center of the small hoop, sewing through all layers.